davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 ![1551230554832](images/SerialMonitor3.png)

-If all is well, our sensor should be reading the distance of of whatever is directly in front of it and we should be seeing the distances being printed out!
+If all is well, our sensor should be reading the distance of whatever is directly in front of it and we should be seeing the distances being printed out!
 Experiment a bit by moving an object towards and away from the sensor to see what happens.

 #### How It Works

 This little project has introduced two new things so far - debugging Arduino projects using the Serial Monitor, and working with a cool sensor!
-Let's dig into each one so see how they work.
+Let's dig into each one to see how they work.

 ##### Serial Monitor